Ulcerating tumours are also known as fungating wounds, malignant wounds or ulcerating wounds.

-An ulcerating tumour can develop in a cancer that hasn't been treated.
-Sometimes people are so frightened about what a doctor will tell them that they don't go to the doctor even when they have symptoms of cancer (for example, a lump in their breast).
+An ulcerating tumour can develop in untreated cancer.
+Sometimes people are so frightened about what a doctor will tell them that they don't go to the doctor.
+This might even be when they have symptoms of cancer, for example, a lump in their breast.

 A cancer that’s left untreated for many months or years can grow upwards and into the skin.
 It can then break through the skin and cause an open sore (or ulcer) on the skin surface.

 A secondary tumour is a tumour that has spread from a primary site to other parts of the body.